Goh-DYA/HDB-resale-highway/README.md

 ![image](https://github.com/user-attachments/assets/21d7c2b4-3968-4d12-85bc-9211dbe8b1bb)

+## Motivation
+Some forum posters have complained that the value of their HDB flats suffer because they are near expressways, which are very noisy.
+Others say expressway proximity is good, due to the unblocked view (at least for higher floors).

 ## Problem Statement
 Amid conflicting claims of noise pollution versus unblocked views (at high floors) by netizens, **does proximity to expressways have any influence on HDB Resale Prices**?